jacobjonsson/writing-an-interpreter/README.md

-# Writing a interpreter
+# Writing an interpreter

-A rust implementation of the [writing a interpreter in go book](https://interpreterbook.com).
+A rust implementation of the [writing an interpreter in go book](https://interpreterbook.com).